pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-source.rst

 Installing the build-time requirements
 --------------------------------------

+PyBaMM comes with a DAE solver based on the IDA solver provided by the SUNDIALS library.
+To use this solver, you must ensure you have the necessary SUNDIALS components installed on your system.
+To install SUNDIALS, you will need to install the following components:

 .. tab:: GNU/Linux and MacOS

-	PyBaMM comes with a DAE solver based on the IDA solver provided by the SUNDIALS library.
-	To use this solver, you must make sure that you have the necessary SUNDIALS components installed on your system.

 	.. code:: bash